kglw-dot-net/phase1/setlists/_posts/2023-02-25-northcote-theatre-melbourne.md

 #### Notes

 Gaia featured a drum solo by Cavs followed by an extended full band metal vamp.
 Slow Jam I contained Iron Lung teases.
+Opening acts [The Prize](https://theprizemelbourne.bandcamp.com/) and [CLAMM](https://clammxo.bandcamp.com/album/beseech-me) were shouted out after Sense.
+Shanghai was introduced as being about a fight the band got into in Shanghai.
 Lava, Gamma Knife and People-Vultures were on the [written setlist](https://www.reddit.com/r/KGATLW/comments/11bk10l/melbourne_25223/) as the final three songs but were not played.

 #### Recordings